npat-efault/picocom/README.md

 as the user's home directory, and the `-M` switch instructs it *not* to create the home-directory.
-We don't really need a home directory for the _ttyS0_ account, since picocom will not read or write any files, but we provide one, regardless, because *some* systems need a valid home-directory to cd-into on login (else they choke).
+We don't really need a home directory for the _ttyS0_ account, since picocom will not read or write any files; but we provide one, regardless, because *some* systems need a valid home-directory to cd-into on login (else they choke).
 We could as well have used `/` as the home directory, or we could have let useradd create the usual `/home/ttyS0`.